 3. Visit Orheiul Vechi

 Located 60km north of Chisinau, this is an archaeological and ecclesiastical complex.
-Also known as Old Orhei, it’s best known for its cave monastery.
-There are ruins and cave paintings here that date back more than 2,000 years.
-The monastery is still in use and the monks maintain the site as well as the nearby Orthodox church on the nearby hill.
-A bus from Chisinau will cost around 60 MDL ($3.75 USD) and take 1-2 hours.
+Also known as Old Orhei, it’s a cave monastery home to ruins and cave paintings that date back more than 2,000 years.
+The monastery is still in use and the monks maintain the site as well as the nearby Orthodox church.
+A bus from Chisinau costs around 145 MDL and takes 1-2 hours.
 Dress respectfully as this is a place of worship.
-Admission to the cave is 15 MDL ($1 USD).

-4. Visit the National Archaeology & History Museum
+4. Tour the National Archaeology & History Museum

-Opened in 1983, there are over 263,000 items in the collection.
-Here you’ll find a 2,000-year-old fired-clay Sarmatian urn shaped like a ram, an entire floor devoted to the Soviet era, sculptures that date back to 4 BCE (they’re the oldest objects ever found in the Bessarabia region), and weapons and armor that date to the 5th century BCE.
-Admission is 10 MDL ($0.60 USD).
+Opened in 1983, there are over 263,000 items in this collection.
+They have a 2,000-year-old fired-clay Sarmatian urn shaped like a ram, an entire floor devoted to the Soviet era, sculptures that date back to 4 BCE (they’re the oldest objects ever found in the Bessarabia region), and weapons and armor that date to the 5th century BCE.
+Admission is 10 MDL.

 5. Wander the open-air market